What you need to know to grow herbs indoors during winter

 Avoid putting containers in a spot where they are exposed to cold drafts from a window or door or register vents that blow hot air in the winter.
 This drastic change in temperature can cause your herbs stress, affecting their flavor.

 Outside, herb plants typically love full-sun locations because of their quick growth.
-They need plenty of sunlight for photosynthesis, a process within the plant that creates glucose for food (Smithsonian Science Education Center, 2017).
+They need plenty of sunlight for photosynthesis, a process within the plant that creates glucose for food.
 Indoors they survive on a minimum of 6 hours of sunlight a day but prefer spots that receive 10-12 hours of sun.

 When choosing a location for plants stick to a sunny windowsill of a south or west-facing window for the best sun exposure.
 South-facing windows provide the most sunlight, with light streaming through them all day.
 Windows facing westwardly are a good alternative; they receive a long period of direct sunlight but often miss the hottest, most intense part of the day.